PLATINUM2023

 What are the organization's current programs, how do they measure success, and who do the programs serve?

 Los Angeles County and California State Mock Trial: 11,000 students annually.
-In 2020 and 2021, the program has been converted into an entirely online experience.

 Expanding Horizons Institute: Workshops on college and career preparation, and civic engagement for first-generation college-bound youth.

-CRF’s Civic Action Program (CAP): Project-based learning curriculum for middle and high school government and civics courses.
+Teach Democracy's Civic Action Program (CAP): Project-based learning curriculum for middle and high school government and civics courses.

 Population(s) Served